mapwatch/mapwatch/README.md

 Exception: Zana's dailies are a side area of the "Crumbled Laboratory" map.
 Yes, that's not actually a map, kind of awkward.
 I'd like to improve this soon.

+### Any similar tools?

+* [Path of Maps](http://pathofmaps.com/) allows you to track loot from each map.
+It takes some extra interaction/time during each map, but it tracks many things that Mapwatch doesn't.
+* [Livesplit](https://github.com/brandondong/POE-LiveSplit-Component) times acts 1-10 and the Labyrinth with no extra interaction, much like Mapwatch.
+I don't think Livesplit times your maps.

 ### Does this track the labyrinth or acts 1-10?

 No. [Livesplit](https://github.com/brandondong/POE-LiveSplit-Component)'s already good at those.